LucasTomazini/GraphLeak/README.md

-# Introduction
+# GraphLeak: A realistic dataset to detect and locate leaks in water distribution networks

-This repository cotains GraphLeak, a carefully developed dataset for locating and identifying leaks in various topologies of water distribution networks.
-Each node in the dataset corresponds to a sensor where variables such as pressure, flow rate, and volume are measured, and the pipe lengths range from a few meters to hundreds of meters.
+This repository contains the GraphLeak dataset, a comprehensive dataset designed for locating and identifying leaks in water distribution networks (WDN).
+The dataset is intended to support researchers in developing and evaluating water leak detection models, particularly those utilizing deep learning techniques.

+## Abstract

+The management of water resources and the reduction of water losses due to leaks are crucial for human life and industrial processes.
+To improve the efficiency of leak detection algorithms, a realistic dataset with reliable values is essential.
+GraphLeak is a dataset created through realistic simulations using the EPANET-MATLAB toolkit.
+It includes various WDN scenarios and topologies, with each node representing a measurement point within the network.

+## Index Terms
+- Dataset
+- Water leak detection
+- Deep learning
+- EPANET simulation

+## Dataset Description
+Deep learning algorithms rely on high-quality data for accurate training and evaluation.
+GraphLeak provides a comprehensive dataset in tabular format, where each column represents a specific variable measured by individual sensors.
+The dataset includes information on pressure, flow, volume, label, and localization.
 The simulations are conducted using the EPANET WDN modeling software, and the datasets are exported to CSV (Comma-Separated Values) files.

 ![WDS_topologie](/WDS_top.png)